Bshell13/datafun-05-sql/README.md

 mkdir sql
 ```

+If you are using VS Code, You will need to install the SQLite Viewer to view the database.

 ## Gathering Data
 I gathered my data from the following website which is a hub for sports statistics.
 The link will take you to the page that I used for this project.
 -  [Sports Refrerence](https://www.sports-reference.com/cbb/conferences/big-12/men/2024-stats.html)